JioTV-Go/jiotv_go/docs/miscellaneous.md

 If you get a full JSON response then it will work.
 Otherwise if you don't get any response it won't.

+You can use residential proxies to bypass this restriction.
+Read the [Proxy](./cloud_hosting.md#residential-proxy) section in the [Cloud Hosting](./cloud_hosting.md) page for more information.